react-navigation/react-navigation/packages/material-bottom-tabs/README.md

 If you don't want to install vector icons, you can use [babel-plugin-optional-require](https://github.com/satya164/babel-plugin-optional-require) to opt-out.

-If you use CRNA or Expo, you don't need to install vector icons.
+If you use Expo, you don't need to install vector icons.
 But you will need to make sure that your `.babelrc` includes `babel-preset-expo`:

 ```json
 {
   "presets": ["expo"]
 }
 ```

+If you don't use React Native Paper app, you should also add `react-native-paper/babel` to your `.babelrc` to avoid importing the whole library.
+See the [Getting Started guide](https://callstack.github.io/react-native-paper/getting-started.html) for more information.

 ## Usage